eagle840/killercoda-labs/MLflow/step1.md

 `cat mlflow_tracking.py`{{exec}}

-Take  a look at the mlflow_tracking.py in the editor, and notice that it's using the mlflow modules to run some logs.
+Take  a look at the mlflow_tracking.py in the editor, and notice that it's using the mlflow modules to run some logs and setting random values - we'll view these in the web gui.
 Lets run it (return to tab1).

 `python mlflow_tracking.py`{{exec}}